-The Muller & Bros. garage shirt is an amazing piece made of rigid 10-oz sanforized Japanese denim fabric with a unique stiff and neppy texture.
-The nep of this artful fabric produces snowy sprinkles of light-colored highlights that emerge gradually over its surface as you repeatedly wear it.
+The Muller & Bros. garage shirt is a fantastic piece made of rigid 10-oz sanforized Japanese denim fabric with a unique stiff and neppy texture.
+The nep of this artful fabric produces snowy sprinkles of light-coloured highlights that emerge gradually over its surface as you repeatedly wear it.

 With a small atelier located in the mountains of Okayama, Muller & Bros. has become a choice brand since the launch of their first collection thanks to that inspiration in American and French workwear, a feature of each one of their garments, and to an incredible obsession with quality, construction and detailing.

 [Visit our LOOKBOOK and discover a great selection of heritage street-style outfits]